grantcotherman/Project_MissAmerica/README.md

 ## Combining Tables Using SQL

-After importing the census csv file and the cleaned Miss America data in SQL Server Management Studio, I joined the file on the shared value (state) so that I could have the associated population for each state.
+After importing the census csv file and the cleaned Miss America data into SQL Server Management Studio, I joined the file on the shared value (state) so that I could have the associated population for each state.
 The code for doing this and querying the data is seen below:

 ![SQL_Code_Image](https://user-images.githubusercontent.com/94634170/219902667-7f781731-1d77-4f6e-9c1c-817a6c35fd53.png)